- Home

 These pujas and practices are sponsored monthly to pacify the elements and protect those harmed by disasters of earth, wind, fire, and water.

-- Extensive Medicine Buddha Puja offered five times by Drepung Gomang Monastery, Kopan Monastery, and Gyuto Tantric College.
+- Extensive Medicine Buddha Puja offered five times

-- Guhyasamaja root text recited four times by Kopan lama gyupas.
+- Guhyasamaja Root Tantra recited four times

-- Kshitigarbha Sutra recited one time by the nuns of Khachoe Ghakyil Ling.
+- Kshitigarbha Sutra recited one time

-- Golden Light Sutra recited eight times by Sangha.
+- Golden Light Sutra recited eight times

-- Arya Sanghata Sutra recited five times by Sangha.
+- Arya Sanghata Sutra recited five times

-- Vajra Cutter Sutra recited four times by Sangha.
+- Vajra Cutter Sutra recited four times

 Budget

-Join in this vast array of offerings and practices by contributing any amount:
+Join in this vast array of offerings and practices by contributing any amount

 When offering any puja, think: I am doing this for any sentient being who needs it.
 Motivate for everyone, not working for yourself, not for money, offering puja becomes pure Dharma motivation because of the thought to benefit others.
 Then, when people are dying and sick and in need, if you think of those people, so many need helpful prayers.
 “Whatever you do, try to benefit sentient beings, not just recite prayer.